roboticsleeds/isaac-orbit-container/README.md

    This is the way of "ticking" the "I accept EULA" for the license linked above.
 1. To launch Isaac Sim you need to head to `cd /isaac-sim` (note to the root dir `/`) and run `./runapp.sh` within the container.
 Allow some time to download dependencies.

+## Other notes

+* Make sure that nvidia drivers and CUDA are installed on your host machine;
+verify by running `nvidia-smi`.
+* The `run.sh` script will bind the drivers if available; double check they are available in the container by running `nvidia-smi` within the container as well.